 New Science Dog Course!
 About "Dog Food Smarts" The Making, Marketing, and Safety of Today's Foods for Dogs This is the third core course of the The Science Dog Core Courses (Basics of Canine Nutrition, Puppies to Seniors, and Dog Food Smarts).
 Take all three to earn your Masters Class Certificate in Canine Nutrition!EIght chapters… Continue reading Dog Food Smarts

 The omega-3 family of fatty acids receives quite a bit of attention these days, and with good reason.
 We have known for some time that increasing omega-3 fatty acids and improving the ratio of omega-6 to omega-3 fats in our dogs' diets is associated with certain health benefits.
 Although the effects of adding these fats… Continue reading New Facts about Flax

 Homemade diets for dogs are increasingly popular.
 In a recent survey, 60 percent of pet owners reported that they fed their dog or cat homemade food for either part or all of his/her daily ration.
-While there are a number of arguments both for and against feeding homemade diets, a commonly held belief is that feeding homemade is much more costly than feeding a commercial product.
-So, is this actually true?
+While there are a number of arguments both for and against feeding homemade diets, a commonly held belief is that… Continue reading What Price Is Right?